 This often meant that the users of these systems worked more like rogue data consumers rather than winning the good corporate citizen awards.
 However, because they were able to produce answers to the executives, they soon became seen as heroes which made the slow IT team look bad.

-Intricity has an approach for guiding these microdicision platform deployments for larger corporations that want to take advantage of the rapid prototyping capabilities while broadening the reach of the data integration into non-proprietary avenues like a corporate data warehouse.
+Intricity has an approach for guiding these micro decision platform deployments for larger corporations that want to take advantage of the rapid prototyping capabilities while broadening the reach of the data integration into non-proprietary avenues like a corporate data warehouse.

-The first reaction that somebody which strictly focuses on self-service BI is, why would you need to take the data out of the proprietary self-service system?
+The first reaction that somebody who strictly focuses on self-service BI is, why would you need to take the data out of the proprietary self-service system?
 Here are a few reasons:

-- In a large corporation there are often multiple Business Intelligence tools which are feeding the business information.
+- In a large corporation, there are often multiple Business Intelligence tools that are feeding the business information.
 While it might sound feasible to just replace their current BI technologies, (and notice that’s plural) that often is easier said than done with engrained corporate cultures and multiple departments

 By running a parallel engagement Intricity is able to deliver self-service BI while using the prototyping advantages of these platforms to model and iterate a persistent Data Warehouse that the rest of the corporation can take advantage of.
 This also ensures that the data warehouse is delivering the information that will benefit the users.